AdobeDocs/target-learn.en/help/dev101/3-5-target-aem.md

 ---
 title: How to Integrate Target with AEM
-description: This video shows developers how to integrate Adobe Target with AEM (3 methods).
-Developers will learn how to apply the process to import experience fragments from AEM, as well as learn Target and AEM integration requirements.
+description: Learn how to integrate Adobe Target with AEM (3 methods).
+Learn how to apply the process to import experience fragments from AEM.
+Get familiar with Adobe Target and AEM integration requirements.
 role: Developer
 level: Intermediate
 topic: Personalization, Integrations